fasakinhenry/Xmas_c_codes/README.md

 - **Rich standard Library** : C comes with a comprehensive standard library that provides a variety of functions for common tasks such as input/output operations, string manipulation, and memory allocation.
 These libraries make development easier

-**Efficiency & Performance** : C allows for low-level manipulation of data and has minimal runtime overhead, making it highly efficient.
+- **Efficiency & Performance** : C allows for low-level manipulation of data and has minimal runtime overhead, making it highly efficient.
 Its proximity to machine-level operations allows for fine-tuning and optimization.
-Also,
+Also, C is a compiled language making compilation and execution of code speedy since only required features are included.